 Pet insurance is designed to cover some - but usually not all - of the costs of emergency and routine medical care for your pet.

-And like most human health insurance, pet insurance policies require deductibles, co-pays, or both.
+And like most human health insurance, insurance for animals requires deductibles, co-pays, or both.

 The most popular coverage is the mid-range, accident and illness coverage.

-If you do decide to go with pet health insurance, look for coverage with simple, percentage-based payouts and no judgment calls by the insurance company as to what's "reasonable".
-Here are a few tips for finding the best pet insurance for you:
+If you do decide to go with health insurance for your pets, look for coverage with simple, percentage-based payouts, and no judgment calls by the insurance company as to what's "reasonable."